 The CSN monitors the requirements and standards relating to human and organisational factors issued in the origin country of the projects and international practices, adapting its standards and regulatory practices.
 It is the responsibility of the licensees of nuclear facilities to carry out the actions required to respond to the applicable requirements and to establish processes for the continuous improvement of safety in this area, and it is the function of the CSN to supervise the suitability of such actions.
-In this respect, during this period the CSN continued its assessment and inspection tasks, contemplating Organisational Safety and Human Factors aspects within the scope of the systematic (SISC, PBI) and non-systematic inspection plans (generic, specific, reactive inspections, etc.).
+In this respect, during the 2016-2018 period the CSN continued its assessment and inspection tasks, contemplating OS&HF aspects within the scope of the systematic (SISC, PBI) and non-systematic inspection plans (generic, specific, reactive inspections, etc.).

-During this period the CSN monitored the state of implementation of the Organisational Safety and Human Factors programmes and associated projects and activities through the evaluation of licensee requests.
-Likewise, the CSN-CEN mixed working group, the aim of which is to address different aspects of Organisational Safety and Human Factors in specific meetings, especially through the biennial PBI inspections, makes it possible to complete the follow-up on these issues.
+During this period the CSN monitored the state of implementation of the OS&HF programmes and associated projects and activities through the assessment of licensee requests, most notably via biennial BIP inspections.
+Likewise, the CSN-CEN mixed working group, the aim of which is to address different aspects of OS&HF in specific meetings, makes it possible to complete the follow-up on these issues.
 The projects and activities supervised by the CSN include the development of human factor simulators at Spanish nuclear power plants, safety culture programmes, analysis of human factors in operating experience, engineering of human factors in design modifications, work supervision and behaviour observation activities, projects for analysis of the feasibility of human actions and management of organisational changes.
+Likewise, the COV-ID-19 pandemic has highlighted the need for the preparation of Business Continuity Plans at nuclear power plants, which have been required by the CSN.